Find out how you can save money and enjoy a hassle-free transfer when you send funds from the United States to Germany.

 Banks versus money transfer companies

 Klaus has been settled in Boston for more than five years now but he still maintains strong ties with his family back in Munich.
-Every year around Christmas time he sends them a $1,000 money transfer to help fund their holiday shopping spree, but Klaus is growing sick and tired of paying a $45 transfer fee imposed by his bank every time he makes a transfer.
+Every year around Christmas time he sends them a $1,000 money transfer to help fund their holiday shopping spree, but Klaus is growing tired of paying a $45 transfer fee imposed by his bank every time he makes a transfer.
 He decides to compare the services of two money transfer companies to see if he can find a better deal.

 |Money transfer company 1||Money transfer company 2|